abrotman/related-domains-by-dns/rdbd-newrrs.md

 # Validation

-A validated signature is solely meant to be evidence that the two domains are related.
+A validated signature is solely meant to be additional evidence that the two domains are related.
 The existence of this relationship is not meant to state that the data from either domain should be considered as more trustworthy.